Meet our PhD students:

 James Andrews is a clinical social worker with expertise in forensic social work.
 During the past thirty years, he has been practicing in the behavioral health field as a clinical social worker, therapist, administrator, consultant and educator.
 He has presented workshops at regional and national conferences, is an adjunct faculty at the University of Pittsburgh in the School of Social Work, and Simmons College School of Social Work in Boston, MA.
 His clinical practice has included work in the states of Rhode Island, Massachusetts, West Virginia and Pennsylvania and he regularly consults nationally as a forensic social worker and legal consultant.
 James holds degrees in general management, psychology and social work from Rhode Island College in Providence, RI.
 He also holds advanced licensure in social work including the LCSW in Pennsylvania and LICSW in Massachusetts.
 He holds national certification as a Board Certified Diplomate (BCD) with the American Board of Examiners in Clinical Social Work.
 In forensics, he holds credentials in Forensic Counseling, Sentence Mitigation and is a Certified Master Forensic Social Worker with the American College of Forensic Examiners International.
 Additionally, a Certified Investigator with the Office of Public Welfare in Pennsylvania.
 James’ is self-employed.
 He operates two private consulting practices.
 Forensic Behavioral Associates, a forensic consulting practice where he provides expert witness services in both civil and criminal cases involving such issues as malpractice, wrongful death, sexual abuse allegations and sentence mitigation in capital punishment.
 He also offers risk management, compliance and clinical supervision services.
 James also operates Conscious Core, a consulting practice where he provides personal and career development coaching and management consulting services to individuals, other social workers and professionals.
 He is very active in the National Association of Social Workers, having held several leadership positions over the past several years, including President (2007-2009) NASW4) Chapter, Chair of the NASW-PA Public Policy Committee (2009-2011) and is a current member of the NASW-PA Committee on Leadership and Identification.
 His interests include clinical practice ethics, community violence, threat assessment and risk assessment.

 Rong Bai earned her Bachelor of Art degree in English from ZheJiang Agriculture & Forestry University and graduated from the Jack, Joseph, and Morton Mandel School of Applied Social Sciences (MSASS) at Case Western Reserve University with her Master of Science in Social Administration (MSSA) and Master of Nonprofit Organizations (MNO).
 While in MSASS, Rong did her field placement at Bellefaire JCB and Ohio Guidestone by providing individual counseling services and group counseling to children of all ages.
 Afterwards, Rong continued to pursue her interests in child welfare through her work as a research assistant at the Center on Urban Poverty and Community Development at MSSA.
 Rong has actively contributed to various research projects, including Partnering for Family Success, Housing First and Bright Beginnings.
 These projects not only have helped hone her professional research skills, but also fostered Rong’s passion in the area of child welfare.
 Rong’s primary research interests include child maltreatment, system collaboration, program development and evaluation, and a comparative study of child welfare between China and the United States.
+Advanced to candidacy in the Spring of 2019.

 Anna Bender received her BA in biology and environmental science from Bowdoin College, and she recently earned her MSW from Syracuse University.
 Prior to beginning her master’s program, Anna worked as a counselor-advocate at a non-profit agency dedicated to serving individuals and families affected by domestic and sexual violence.
 In her capacity there, she provided crisis services, support, advocacy, and education to both children and adults in the aftermath of violence.
 Her clinical practice experience, in both school and community outpatient mental health settings, has focused on work with children and their families.
 Anna has also been a research assistant for a qualitative research study on workforce issues in youth residential treatment centers.
 Her current academic interests include the effects of trauma on child development, cultural competency in violence prevention and intervention models, and direct practice with youth and families impacted by violence.
+Advanced to candidacy in the Spring of 2019.

 Donald A. Caserta graduated from John Carroll University in 1997 with a BS in Psychology, received his MSSA in 2000 from the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University, and earned his MA in clinical psychology from Kent State University in 2008.
 As the former Assistant Director of the ADHD Center for Evaluation & Treatment (ACET) at the Children’s Hospital – Cleveland Clinic, he provided behavioral consultation, assessment, and both individual and group therapy for children, adolescents, adults, and their families and actively participated in a number of clinical research studies leading to publication.
 He has also enjoyed part-time teaching at the undergraduate level at John Carroll and Kent State and has presented didactics to pediatric, psychiatry, and neurology residents during his tenure at the Cleveland Clinic.
 In June 2015, he accepted a new position as Program Director of Mental Health Counseling Services at Lake Shore Behavioral Health’s Lower West Side in Buffalo, New York.
 He provides clinical supervision and administrative leadership for an interdisciplinary team of social workers, mental health counselors, psychiatrists, psychiatric nurse practitioners, and registered nurses.